 A MOTHER’S INSTINCTS

-Everything around was silent, except for the sound of my shutter.
+Everything around was silent, except for the sound of my shutter as I took baby bear pics.
 And of course, the occasional grunt of the mother bear herself.
-I was getting the most adorable baby bear pictures while the cubs were busy playing.
+I was getting the most adorable baby bear pictures and cute baby bear photos while the cubs were busy playing.
 Suddenly, the mother jumped up on her hind legs and began to scan the horizon.
 She looked fierce and incredibly alert.
 She must have heard or picked up the scent of a male bear lurking around.
 I was too close to the mother to get her into the frame.
 However, I took this baby bear picture instead.
 The little one now stood on its hind legs, mimicking his mother.
 I was surprised by his intelligence.

 Right after I captured this picture, the family fled to safety.
 I held my ground, curious about the danger that caused the mother to turn tail.
 After precisely five minutes of waiting, I saw him.
 A big brown bear lumbering his way through the grass, heading right towards where the family had previously been.
 I was left amazed by their ability to sense danger at such a large distance.